Kumilachew-g/DOM-Test/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Personal-Portfolio
+# DOM-Test

 This project is mainly about creating personal portfolio by HTML5 and CSS3.

 ## Built With

-- Major languages: HTML5,CSS3
+- Major languages: HTML5,CSS3,JS
-- Technologies used: linters, Lighthouse, Webhint, Stylelint

 ## Getting Started